Ledoux/teleport-flask-websocket/README.md

-# teleport-flask-websocket
+# Teleport flask websocket

-This is a template from the app https://github.com/snipsco/teleport, that helps you to build a flask server (based on sockets) that is automatically deployed on a certain docker/kubernetes config.
+A [Teleport](https://github.com/snipsco/teleport) backend template to build a flask server based on sockets.

-You can test yourself with
+## How to use it
+Simply add it to the list of templates.
+For instance:
 ```
-tpt -c --project my-app --templates teleport-flask-websocket,teleport-snips
+tpt -c --project my-app --templates teleport-flask-websocket,teleport-heroku
 ```
-and then follow these instructions https://github.com/snipsco/teleport/blob/master/README.md#start-a-new-project

-See for instance how this was used to build our benchmark dashboard https://github.com/snipsco/snips-sdk-benchmark